Tesla Roadster Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a Tesla Roadster are $1,414 a year with full coverage.
-Comprehensive costs on average $296 each year, collision insurance costs $486, and liability insurance costs $474.
-Liability-only insurance costs as little as $522 a year, and high-risk driver insurance costs around $3,054.
-Teen drivers cost the most to insure at up to $5,332 a year.
+Comprehensive insurance costs around $296 each year, collision costs $486, and liability coverage is estimated at $474.
+Liability-only insurance costs approximately $522 a year, with high-risk driver insurance costing $3,054 or more.
+Teenage drivers cost the most to insure at $5,332 a year or more.

 Average premium for full coverage: $1,414

-Estimates include $500 policy deductibles, 30/60 liability coverage, and includes medical and uninsured motorist coverage.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
 Prices are averaged for all U.S. states and Roadster models.

 Price Range Variability

-For the average 40-year-old driver, Tesla Roadster insurance rates range from as low as $522 for just liability coverage to a high rate of $3,054 for a policy for a high-risk driver.
+For the average 40-year-old driver, Tesla Roadster insurance rates go from as low as $522 for just liability coverage to a high rate of $3,054 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-The examples above demonstrate why all drivers should compare rates based on a specific location and risk profile, rather than relying on price averages.
+The examples above demonstrate why all drivers should get quotes for a specific zip code and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.